jxnl/blog/docs/writing/posts/advice-to-young-people.md

 # Advice to Young People

 I'm not qualified to give advice, but enough people asked me to write this, so here it is.
 If you want to know who I am and why I'm writing this, check out [blog/whoami](./whoami.md) or my [resume](https://jxnl.co) or my [twitter](https://twitter.com/jxnlco).
 Also, note that this was written in 40 minutes.
 It's a work in progress.
+Its just from my life.
+I'm not saying this is the right way to do things.
+I'm just saying this is how I did things.

 ## How to Get a Job